httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 in Section 4.2.1 of {{RFC7231}}.

-The term "public suffix" is defined in a note in Section 5.3 of {{RFC6265}} as "a domain that is controlled by a public registry", and are also know as "effective top-level domains" (eTLDs).
+The term "public suffix" is defined in a note in Section 5.3 of {{RFC6265}} as "a domain that is controlled by a public registry", and are also known as "effective top-level domains" (eTLDs).
 For example, `example.com`'s public suffix is `com`.
 User agents SHOULD use an up-to-date public suffix list, such as the one maintained by Mozilla at {{PSL}}.